 - Be supported by a statewide technical advisory team of GIS and aquatic resource experts so that the mapping standards and classification system can expand and adapt to support the scientific monitoring and assessment goals of the WRAPP and associated tools

 The current version of CARI (CARI v0, released in June 2014), is available on www.ecoatlas.org and is a compilation of local, regional, and statewide aquatic resource GIS datasets into a seamless, statewide coverage of aquatic resources that employs a common wetland classification system.
-Although the dataset varies in detail and accuracy, and represents different time periods for different areas across the state.
-However, CARI is the only statewide aquatic resource dataset that has been compiled and standardized to a common classification, which can be used to develop landscape level profiles of aquatic resources at a local, regional, or broader scale (as seen with the Landscape Profile tool).
+Although the dataset varies in detail, and represents different time periods for different areas across the state, CARI is the only statewide aquatic resource dataset that has been compiled and standardized to a common classification system, which can be used to develop landscape level profiles of aquatic resources at a local, regional, or broader scale (as seen with the Landscape Profile tool).